The set of solutions of random XORSAT formulae: Proof of Theorem 2

-\FullVersionOnly{ Given a graph $G=(F,V,E)$, its check-node degree profile $R=(R_l)_{l\in\naturals}$ is a probability distribution such that, for any $l\in\naturals$, $mR_l$ is the number of check nodes of degree $l$.
-A degree profile $R$ can conveniently be represented by its generating polynomial $R(x) \equiv \sum_{l\ge 0} R_l x^l$.
+Given a graph $G=(F,V,E)$, its check-node degree profile $R=(R_l)_{l\in\naturals}$ is a probability distribution such that, for any $l\in\naturals$, $mR_l$ is the number of check nodes of degree $l$.
+A degree profile $R$ can conveniently be represented by its generating polynomial $R(x) \equiv\sum_{l\ge0} R_l x^l$.
 The derivative of this polynomial is denoted by $R'(x)$.
-In particular $R'(1) = \sum_{l\ge 0} l R_{l}$ is the average degree.
+In particular, $R'(1) = \sum_{l\ge0} l R_{l}$ is the average degree.

-Given integers $m$, $n$, and a probability distribution $R= (R_l)_{l\le k}$ over $\{0,1,\dots,k\}$, we denote by $\bD(n, R, m)$ the set of \emph{check-node-degree-constrained graphs}, i.e., the set of bipartite graph with $m$ labeled check nodes, $n$ labeled variable nodes and check node degree profile $R$.
-As for the model $\G(n,k,m)$ we will write $G\sim\bD(n, R, m)$ to denote a graph drawn uniformly at random from this set.
+Given integers $m$, $n$ and a probability distribution $R= (R_l)_{l\le k}$ over $\{0,1, \ldots, k\}$, we denote by $\bD(n, R, m)$ the set of \emph{check-node-degree-constrained graphs}, that is, the set of bipartite graph with $m$ labeled check nodes, $n$ labeled variable nodes and check node degree profile $R$.
+As for the model $\G(n,k,m)$, we will write $G\sim\bD(n, R, m)$ to denote a graph drawn uniformly at random from this set.
 Note that we have restricted the checks to have degree no more than $k$.
-Further, we will only be interested in cases with $R_0=R_1=0$. \begin{lemma} Let $G= (F, V, E)\sim\G(m,n,k)$ and let $\GP$ be its periphery.
-Suppose that with positive probability, $\GP$ has $\np$ variable nodes, $\mp$ check nodes, and check degree profile $\Rp$.
-Then, conditioned on $\GP \in \bD(\np, \Rp,\mp)$, the periphery $\GP$ is distributed uniformly over the set $\bD(\np, \Rp, \mp) \cap \cP$, where $\cP$ is the set of peelable graphs. \end{lemma} There is a small technical issue here in that if $G' \in \bD(\np, \Rp, \mp)$, then variable nodes in $G'$ have labels from $1$ to $\np$, whereas $\GP$ has variable node labels that form a subset of $\{1, 2, \ldots, n\}$, and similarly for check nodes.
-We adopt the convention that the variable and check nodes in $\GP$ are relabeled sequentially, respecting the original order, before comparing with elements of $\bD(\np, \Rp, \mp)$.
+Further, we will only be interested in cases with $R_0=R_1=0$.